-The assumptions are unchanged from the last valuation.
+With exception of the assumptions surrounding the overtime provisions, the assumptions are unchanged from the last valuation.
 With the exception of certain assumption changes that resulted from the enactment of The Rhode Island Retirement Security Act of 2011 (the Act), the actuarial assumptions are consistent with the assumptions approved by the Board on April 13, 2011 based on the last experience study.
+The new overtime assumptions assume all members eligible for overtime will work 400 hours of overtime during their final averaging period.
+Otherwise, contributions will not be received on overtime.
 We believe the assumptions are internally consistent and are reasonable, based on the actual experience of the SPRBT.